cassiePython/cddfm3d/README.md

 ```

 I recommend to finetune using multi-gpus by adding 'CUDA_VISIBLE_DEVICES=0,1,2,3'.
 Try reducing the batch-size and n_sample
 to support a single gpu.
 Given a latent code corresponding to a non-real human face, you can edit it using the Editing Network trained in step 4, but produce results with the finetuned checkpoint.
+You can directly download the finetuned models from [here](https://drive.google.com/drive/folders/13StJr2xP4MTxOyrfRK_q_soBhZQo1xG3?usp=sharing).

 ```
 ppython evaluate.py --name shape --model RIGModelS --load_apnet_epoch 80